alerta/alerta-docs/gettingstarted/tutorial-1-deploy-alerta.rst

     SECRET_KEY='<INSERT_RANDOM_STRING>'

-To add an a new severity level called "Fatal" as the highest possible severity and remove some unwanted severity levels::
+Add a new severity level called "Fatal" as the highest possible severity and remove some unwanted severity levels::

     $ vi /etc/alertad.conf